 DIT 2630 - Medical Nutrition Therapy Clinical I

-Clinical component of medical nutrition therapy I series: for physiologic stress, diabetes mellitus, cardiovascular disease and disorders of the upper gastrointestinal tract.
+Directed practice component of medical nutrition therapy I series: for physiologic stress, diabetes mellitus, cardiovascular disease and disorders of the upper gastrointestinal tract.
 Menu writing for therapeutic interventions; feeding routes for enteral, parenteral and IV therapy; patient interviews, nutrition screening and nutrition care process.
-Ohio Department of Health Dining Assistant certification is embedded in this course.
-Nine clinical lab hours per week.
+Ten directed practice hours per week.

 DIT 2735 - Foodservice Organization & Management

 Describe functions of management and identify a variety of tools used to assist with organizational performance.
 Application of marketing concepts, financial reports/budget, quality improvement and current trends/regulations.

 Hands-on experience completed in an institutional foodservice setting.
 Covers five major aspects of human resource management: planning, organizing, directing, controlling and evaluating and the tools used to assist with organizational performance.
 Includes marketing of services, budget concerns and cost control measures while maintaining quality service within regulatory guidelines.
 Five directed-practice hours per week at assigned site.